doubleangels/NextDNSManager/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:

-1. [Replace with the first step]
+1. [Replace with the first step.]
-2. [Replace with the second step]
+2. [Replace with the second step.]
-3. [Continue with as many steps as necessary]
+3. [Continue with as many steps as necessary.]

 **Expected behavior**
 [Replace with a clear and concise description of what you expected to happen.]